 Reporting enables you to communicate, monitor, and track progress by spotting trends, identifying areas of importance, highlighting top performers, and more.
 Out-of-the-box standard reports and user-friendly custom reports deliver a comprehensive view of the interactions happening across the call center.

 Many organizations create a Best Practices Call Library by tagging specific calls for training.
 This allows agents to replay calls to better understand what makes a good customer interaction.
 It can also be helpful to let agents score several of their own calls each week and calibrate with other peers or a coach.

 Call centers have many different tools at their disposal to monitor quality.
 However, each one comes with unique advantages and drawbacks that can make some approaches more insightful than others.
 Here are a few of the most common approaches used to monitor quality in the call center, including some helpful tips to identify the right quality monitoring solution for your call center environment.

 Many contact center leaders rely on random sample monitoring to measure agent performance and ensure quality customer service.
 But this approach is limited in its ability to tell you about the overall state of your contact center.

 In traditional quality assurance programs, interactions are selected for review based on certain qualities—such as the longest or shortest call—or based on a random sample.
-Sometimes, a quality evaluator will catch something in one of these samples, such as an agent going off script.
-But more often than not, these samples will be clean and won’t offer any insights to improve contact center operations.
+However, more often than not, these samples will be clean and won’t offer any insights to improve contact center operations.

 In addition to random sampling, targeted monitoring offers a closer look at high value calls—such as those with key customers or associated with a high dollar value.
 A call center might also choose to target calls where a customer is following up on a customer issue or those that are related to key business initiatives including cancellations, low survey scores, renewals, and more.